 What does the docent application process entail?

 First, fill out an application form and pay the $20 application fee.
-Then, if you're selected to move on to the next round, you will be interviewed by CAC staff and current docents.
+Then, if you're selected to move on to the next round, you will be interviewed by a three-member team of CAC staff and current docents.

 A few tips for strengthening your application:

 Attend a docent information meeting to receive the most current information about our next docent class.

 Commit to attending all training class sessions.